Zhenghangxu/Converse/README.md

-This is a Retrieval-Augmented Generation (RAG) chatbot with access to info to more than 20,000 FDA-approved drugs, bootstraped with [Upstash RAG SDK](https://nextjs.org/) and [`Next.js`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a Retrieval-Augmented Generation (RAG) chatbot with access to info of more than 20,000 FDA-approved OTC drugs, bootstraped with [Upstash RAG SDK](https://upstash.com/docs/vector/sdks/rag-chat/gettingstarted) and [`Next.js`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
 First configure the credentials, check out the template env file provided (To be Upload) as a basic guidedance.
 You can also use your own db and LLM providers.